-ACI has entered into the Chrysler Approval Agreement, the Hyundai Framework Agreement and the Nissan Ownership Agreement.
+ACI has entered into the Chrysler Approval Agreement, the Hyundai Framework Agreement, the Nissan Ownership Agreement, the GM PCMA and the Ford PTOA.
 See Description of the AutoCanada Business - Automotive Dealership Franchise Agreements - Provisions Affecting a Change of Control or Ownership for a full description of the Chrysler Approval Agreement and its related risks to the Company.

-The Hyundai Framework Agreement requires AutoCanada to obtain its approval of the individuals appointed as directors of the general partners of the Dealer LPs operating under dealership agreements with it.
-These restrictions may affect the marketability of ACl's business as a going concern, or the ability to introduce other investors into parts of the business.

-Under the Nissan Ownership Agreement, if any person or entity acquires more than 20% of AutoCanada, or a group of persons or entities acquire more than 50% of AutoCanada, and, in either case, Nissan Canada, acting reasonably, determines that such persons or entities do not have interests compatible with those of Nissan Canada, or are otherwise not qualified to have an ownership interest in a Nissan or Infiniti dealership, then Nissan Canada shall be entitled to require AutoCanada to divest its ownership interest in those Nissan and Infiniti dealerships owned by AutoCanada.
-Moreover, if AutoCanada is unable to obtain the requisite approval to a change of control or sale of the business in a timely manner AutoCanada may not be able to take advantage of a market opportunity.
+These agreements all place restrictions on a change of control of ACI or certain of its dealerships and if AutoCanada is unable to obtain the requisite approval to a change of control or sale of the business in a timely manner AutoCanada may not be able to take advantage of a market opportunity.
 These restrictions may also prevent or deter prospective acquirers from acquiring control of ACI and, therefore, may materially and adversely impact the value of ACI Shares.